SMILE: Discriminating milli-lens systems in a VLBI pilot project

 In addition, we could discard this system as a milli-lens due to its high SBR at X-band of 8.65.
 The fractional variability of the source is 17\,\%/yr, while both components show flat spectra.
-The linear distance between components is $\sim41$\,pc.
-This source might classify as both core-jet or a CSO, and more observations are needed to study the variability and spectra.
+The linear distance between components is $\sim$\,41\,pc.
+This source might be classified as either a core-jet or a CSO, and more observations are needed to study the variability and spectra.

-\subsection{J0502+1626 (0459+163)}
+\subsubsection{J0502+1626 (0459+163)}

 This source (Fig.~\ref{fig:J0502}) is unclassified in the literature, and we could not find an optical counterpart.
 The source has been discarded as a milli-lens due to its high SBR at X-band of 8.26 and the significant difference in the spectra of components.
 No strong variability is observed, but there is an indication of an increase in the distance between the components.
 The source could be a core-jet or a CSO.